parmeet54/CMPE-172-Project/README.md

 ## Setup Prerequisites

-- React Frontend:
+- React Frontend
   - First install ReactJS, npm,  and NodeJS.
 To check whether you have them or not type in command console ‘npm -v’ for npm, ‘node -v’ for NodeJS, and to check react, you can just start it up
   - To create a React app, type in the command console ‘npx create-react-app “name”’ in the directory or folder you want your app in.
   - You can also install Docker on your system if you wish to run the react application inside the docker container with the provided dockerfile.

-- Spring Boot JAVA Backend:
+- Spring Boot JAVA Backend
   - The backend application does not need to be run locally, as it is publically deployed through elastic beanstalk for the frontend to communicate with.
   - But if you wish to run the SpringBoot application locally, you must:
     - Install SpringBootSuite or Intellij IDEA